saballos/nhi_oli_8_9_sp/README.md

 # nhi_oli_8_9_sp
-Python script (should work with versions 3.11+) to compute the Normalized Hotspot Indices (HNI), using only Landsat 8 &amp; 9 data, developed by Marchese et al. (2019) and Genzano et al. (2020) of any point on Earth.
+This is a Python script (should work with versions 3.11+) to compute the Normalized Hotspot Indices (HNI), using only Landsat 8 &amp; 9 data, developed by Marchese et al. (2019) and Genzano et al. (2020) of any point on Earth.
 The last authors also developed a freely available web app, named the **NHI tool** (https://nicogenzano.users.earthengine.app/view/nhi-tool).

 This tool computes the NHI indices for Landsat and Sentinel-2 data for any volcano listed in the Smithsonian Instituions's Global Volcanism Program (GVP) catalog, and also leverages the Google Earth Engine (GEE) data archive and JavaScript resources freely available.